-During 2005-2008, the spawning biomass ratio (SBR; the ratio of the spawning biomass at that time to that of the unfished stock) gradually increased, to 0.25 at the start of 2009, probably due to the combined effect of above-average recruitment during 2001-2006, the IATTC tuna conservation resolutions that started in 2004, and decreased longline fishing effort in the EPO during 2004-2008.
-However, although the resolutions have continued since 2009, the rebuilding trend was not sustained during 2010-2013, and the SBR gradually declined to a low historic level of 0.16 at the start of 2013 (Figure 2).
-This decline could be related to a the below-average recruitments in 2007-2008, and coincides with a series of particularly strong La Niña events.
-More recently, the SBR is estimated to have increased greatly, from 0.16 in 2013 to 0.26 at the start of 2017; in the model, this increase is driven mainly by the recent increase in the CPUE of the longline fisheries that catch adult bigeye.
-This increase can be attributed to the strong recruitment in 2012.
+During 2005-2008, the spawning biomass ratio (SBR; the ratio of the spawning biomass at that time to that of the unfished stock) gradually increased to 0.24 at the start of 2009, probably due to the combined effect of above-average recruitment during 2001-2006, the IATTC tuna conservation resolutions that started in 2004, and decreased longline fishing effort in the EPO during 2004-2008.
+However, although the resolutions have continued since 2009, the rebuilding trend was not sustained during 2010-2013, and the SBR gradually declined to a low historic level of 0.15 at the start of 2013 (Figure 2).
+This decline could be related to the below-average recruitments in 2007-2008, and coincides with a series of particularly strong La Niña events.
+Thereafter, the SBR is estimated to have increased markedly, from 0.15 in 2013 to 0.23 at the start of 2016; in the model, the estimate is driven mainly by the recent increase in the CPUE of the longline fisheries that catch adult bigeye, which can be attributed to the strong recruitment in 2012.
+It should be noted that after several years of recent increases, the SBR is estimated to have decreased to 0.21 at the start of 2017, which is due mainly to the decrease in the CPUE of the longline fisheries for bigeye after 2016.

 There have been important changes in the amount of fishing mortality (F) caused by the fisheries that catch bigeye tuna in the EPO.
-On average, since 1993 the fishing mortality of bigeye less than about 15 quarters old has increased substantially, but has fallen in recent years.
-For fish more than about 15 quarters old, F also increased initially, but then fluctuated around a constant level (Figure 3).
-The increase in the fishing mortality of the younger fish was caused by the expansion of the purse-seine fisheries that catch tuna in association with floating objects.
-It is clear that the longline fishery had the greatest impact on the stock prior to 1995, but with the decrease in longline effort and the expansion of the floating-object fishery, at present the impact of the purse-seine fishery on the bigeye stock is far greater than that of the longline fishery (Figure 4).
-The discarding of small bigeye has a small, but detectable, impact on the depletion of the stock.
+On average, since 1993 the fishing mortality of bigeye less than about 8 quarters old has increased substantially.
+For fish more than about 8 quarters old, F also increased initially, but then fluctuated around a constant level (Figure 3).
+The increase in the fishing mortality of the younger fish was caused by the expansion of the purse-seine fisheries that catch tuna in association with fish-aggregating devices (FADs).
+It is clear that the longline fishery had the greatest impact on the stock prior to 1995, but with the decrease in longline effort and the expansion of the FAD fishery, at present the impact of the purse-seine fishery on the bigeye stock is far greater than that of the longline fishery (Figure 4).
+Discards of small bigeye by the purse-seine fishery have a small, but detectable, impact on the depletion of the stock.

-According to the base case results, at the beginning of 2017 the spawning biomass (S) of bigeye in the EPO was about 23% above the level corresponding to the maximum sustainable yield (MSY; $S{MSY}$ ), and the recent catches are estimated to have been about 11% lower than the MSY level.
-If fishing mortality is proportional to fishing effort, and the current patterns of age-specific selectivity are maintained, the level of fishing mortality corresponding to the MSY ( $F{MSY}$ ) is about 15% higher than the current level of effort (Table 1).
+According to the base case results, at the beginning of 2017 the spawning biomass (S) of bigeye in the EPO was about 2% above the level corresponding to the maximum sustainable yield ( $S{MSY}$ ), and the recent catches are estimated to have been about 15% higher than the MSY level.
+If fishing mortality is proportional to fishing effort, and the current patterns of age-specific selectivity are maintained, the current level of fishing effort is estimated to be about 13% higher than the level of fishing mortality corresponding to MSY ( $F{MSY}$ ) (Table 1).
+This is a substantial change from the previous assessment, which estimated $F{MSY}$ to be about 15% higher than the current level of fishing effort.
+However, there is substantial uncertainty in the estimate of the current fishing mortality and in the model assumptions used.
+An investigation of the cause of this change concluded that it is mainly due to new and updated data in the stock assessment (SAC-09 INF-A).